diegoroca/archcraft-dotfiles/README.md

 Google Chrome

-- Set google-chrome title bar to use system title bar
+- Set Chrome title bar to use system title bar
-- Set dns to google public dns
+- Set DNS to google public DNS
-- Set google to start where I left
+- Set Chrome to start where I left
 - Disable ambient mode and stable volume in youtube

 Steam